SL6I/Arabic-Text-Correction/Scoring.md

 ![image.png](https://github.com/SL6I/Text-Correction/blob/991296c33dfb164cabe364793939d8bd1000d632/Images/F1%20Score.png)
 **Purpose:**
 * F1 Score is useful when you need to balance the importance of both Precision and Recall.
 * In Arabic text correction, if the system is too conservative (high Precision, low Recall) or too aggressive (low Precision, high Recall), the F1 Score will drop.

+Higher scores indicate better performance
 ---

 # How to run score.py